Heads up, you could be paying a lot less in closing costs.

 We don’t blame you for not looking forward to it.
 With the average closing costs climbing to a whopping 3-5% of your loan, it’s enough to suck the excitement out of the whole thing.

-But what if we told you there’s five handy steps to getting your closing costs down so you can focus on putting that money towards that indoor hammock you want?
+But what if we told you there’s four handy steps to getting your closing costs down so you can focus on putting that money towards that indoor hammock you want?

 Well, turns out there is.
 And here they are.